-In TOU mode, different working modes, i.e Self-use, Feed-in Prioirty, Peak shaving, Charging, Discharging and battery off can be set for different time slots in accordance with actual needs and environment conditions through SolaX Cloud App or Web.
+In TOU mode, different working modes, i.e Self-use, Peak shaving, Charging, Discharging and Battery off can be set for different time slots in accordance with actual needs and environment conditions through SolaX Cloud App or Web.

-The day can be divided into up to 10 time slots, and the minimum time slot is 15 minutes, independent working mode can be set for each time slot.
+The day can be divided into up to 10 time slots and independent working mode can be set for each time slot.
 Please refer to web guide or App guide for details about how to set the TOU mode.

-Table 2 o Time storage

-Time Slot Working Mode

-x:xx~x:xx (e.g 0:00~0:15) Choose one mode from Self-use / Feed-in Prioirty / Peak shaving / Charging / Discharging / Battery off
+Time Slot Working Mode x:xx~x:xx (e.g 0:00~0:15) Choose one mode from Self-use / Peak shaving / Charging / Discharging / Battery off